90-Year-Old Northwood Volunteer’s Secret To Staying “Young”

 Betty has been reflecting on her birthday celebrations and sharing her secrets to keeping young with Isle of Wight Radio’s Charlotte Morgan:

 The Friends, as a registered charity, runs the cafe and shop in the hospital’s foyer with the help of volunteers.
-It also takes newspapers, magazines and confectionary to the wards.
+It also takes newspapers, magazines and confectionery to the wards.

 Profits and donations are used to purchase extra equipment and facilities for the NHS on the Island, which last year contributed nearly £135,000.